MeetMangrove/playbook/05-important_agreements/02-conflict_resolution.html.md

 **Step 2**

-- If it doesn't work, choose a third person as a facilitator.
+- If it doesn't work, choose a third person (preferably a Resident) as a facilitator.
 This person will help you to sort things out.

 **Step 3**